bitdessin/JustDeepIt/docs/source/implementation/sod.rst

-To check the detailed usage of method :func:`inference <justdeepit.models.SOD.inference>` and all its arguments, refer to the corresponding documentation.
+To check the detailed usage of method :meth:`inference <justdeepit.models.SOD.inference>` and all its arguments, refer to the corresponding documentation.
-For usage details of method :func:`draw <justdeepit.utils.ImageAnnotation.draw>`, refer to the documentation of class :class:`justdeepit.utils.ImageAnnotation`.
+For usage details of method :meth:`draw <justdeepit.utils.ImageAnnotation.draw>`, refer to the documentation of class :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`.